F-1 Students: Request form I-20

 If you are currently in the United States on F-1 or J-1 status, you must also submit a copy of your current F-1/J-1 visa or change of status approval notice, I-20/DS-2019, I-94, in addition to your passport identification page.
 If you are currently in the United States on a visa other than F-1, you must also submit a copy of your current visa and I-94.
 If dependents (spouse and/or children) will accompany you, you must include a copy of their passport identification page.
 If your country of citizenship is different from that of your country of legal residence, please submit a copy of the appropriate identification.

-- Follow the steps in the iStart invitation email sent after you were academically admitted to provide information for ISSS to process your immigration document I-20 or DS-2019.
+- Follow the steps in the iStart invitation email sent after you were academically admitted to provide information for ISSS to process your immigration document I-20.

 2. Financial Documentation

 What are the estimated costs, and what types of documents are needed?

 - Bank Certification Letters must include all of the following: On original bank letterhead – bank’s contact information including telephone number and address; Account number and the date account was opened; Current and average amount in account; Bank official original signature; Bank official printed name.
 All funding should be in a liquid form such as a checking or savings account.
 If the funding is in the form of investments, the bank/financial institution official must state the terms of the investment and whether or not the money is accessible for your education.